sebastianbergmann/phpunit-documentation-english/src/database.rst

 In conclusion I can only advise using the Flat XML datasets if you do not need NULL values.

-You can create a flat xml dataset instance from within your Database TestCase by calling the ``createFlatXmlDataSet($filename)`` method:
+You can create a flat XML dataset instance from within your Database TestCase by calling the ``createFlatXmlDataSet($filename)`` method: